cancervariants/variation-normalization/README.md

 ### Required resources

 Variation Normalization relies on some local data caches which you will need to set up.
-It uses pipenv to manage its environment, which you will also need to install.
+We provide instructions on how to setup your development environment using Docker.

+* Gene Normalizer: Variation Normalization relies on data from [Gene Normalization](https://github.com/cancervariants/gene-normalization).

 #### Gene Normalizer

-Variation Normalization relies on data from [Gene Normalization](https://github.com/cancervariants/gene-normalization).
  You must load all sources _and_ merged concepts.

 You must also have Gene Normalization's DynamoDB running in a separate terminal for the application to work.